 Paragraph 6 of Schedule 20 FA 1986 provides a narrow carve-out where donor and donee both occupy the property after the gift.
 The conditions:

-- The donor and the donee both occupy the land after the gift.
+- You and the donee both occupy the land after the gift.

-- The donor receives no benefit (other than a negligible one) provided by or at the expense of the donee in connection with the gift.
+- You receive no benefit (other than a negligible one) provided by or at the expense of the donee in connection with the gift.

-- The donor bears their share of the cost of running the property: council tax, utilities, repairs, maintenance, allocated proportionately to use.
+- You bear your share of the cost of running the property: council tax, utilities, repairs, maintenance, allocated proportionately to use.

-Where met, s.102 does not apply to the donor's continued occupation.
-Practical examples that genuinely work: an adult child moves into the parent's family home (perhaps following a divorce, or to care for the parent), legal title is transferred to the child, both occupy the property thereafter, the parent pays their proportionate share of running costs.
+Where those conditions are met, s.102 does not apply to your continued occupation.
+The arrangement that genuinely works in practice: an adult child moves into the parent's family home (perhaps following a divorce, or to care for the parent), legal title is transferred to the child, both occupy the property thereafter, and the parent pays their proportionate share of running costs.

 HMRC scrutiny is high.
-The carve-out fails where the running-cost split is too favourable to the donor, where the donee's "occupation" is nominal (only visits occasionally), or where the donor enjoys an exclusive part of the property (parent uses the principal bedroom and en suite, child has a small back room).
+The carve-out fails where the running-cost split is too favourable to you, where the donee's "occupation" is nominal (only visits occasionally), or where you enjoy an exclusive part of the property (parent uses the principal bedroom and en suite, child has a small back room).
 The documentary trail (proportionate utility-bill payments, council-tax assessment showing both as residents, contemporaneous records) needs to be solid before any enquiry.

 POAT as the back-stop where s.102 does not bite

-The Finance Act 2004 Pre-Owned Assets Tax regime (s.84 plus Schedule 15) is the income tax catch for arrangements that escape s.102 but still leave the donor enjoying the property.
-The canonical case: cash gift route.
-A donor gifts £500,000 of cash to a child, the child uses the cash to buy a house, the donor moves in rent-free.
+The Finance Act 2004 Pre-Owned Assets Tax regime (s.84 plus Schedule 15) is the income tax catch for arrangements that escape s.102 but still leave you enjoying the property.
+The canonical case is the cash gift route: you give a child £500,000 of cash, the child uses it to buy a house, and you move in rent-free.

-Section 102 does not apply: the gift was of cash, not of the subsequent property; the donor never owned the house.
-POAT does apply: the donor enjoys the property and POAT charges an annual income tax sum based on the deemed market rent of the occupied property, in proportion to the gifted cash contribution to the purchase price.
+Section 102 does not apply, because the gift was of cash and not of the house you never owned.
+POAT does apply: you enjoy the property, so POAT charges an annual income tax sum based on the deemed market rent of the occupied property, in proportion to the gifted cash contribution to the purchase price.

 POAT mechanics:

-- Annual charge: deemed market rent of the property, multiplied by the proportion of the purchase price funded by the gifted cash, taxed at the donor's marginal rate on self-assessment.
+- Annual charge: deemed market rent of the property, multiplied by the proportion of the purchase price funded by the gifted cash, taxed at your marginal rate on self-assessment.

 - De minimis: no charge where the annual deemed rent (after proportioning) is under £5,000.